Project Labor Agreement: Prohibition for federal and federally assisted projects

-On February 17, 2001, President George W. Bush signed Executive Order 13202, “Preservation of Open Competition and Government Neutrality Towards Government Contractors’ Labor Relations on Federal and Federally Funded Construction Projects”, prohibiting the use of PLAs for construction projects with federal funding.
+On February 17, 2001, President George W. Bush signed Executive Order 13202, “Preservation of Open Competition and Government Neutrality Towards Government Contractors’ Labor Relations on Federal and Federally Funded Construction Projects”, prohibiting the use of PLA mandates for construction projects with federal funding.
 This order stated that construction projects receiving federal funding would not be allowed to impose project labor agreements.
 Specifically, the order declared that neither the federal government, nor any agency acting with federal assistance, shall require or prohibit construction contractors to sign union agreements as a condition of performing work on federally funded construction projects.
 The order allowed any PLAs that had previously been agreed to continue, and did not affect projects that did not receive federal funding.
 Bush's order revoked the previous executive order affecting PLAs, Clinton's order 12836, which revoked the executive order issued by President George H.W.
 Bush in 1992.
-President George W. Bush issued an amendment in April 2001, allowing certain projects to be exempted from this order, if a contract had already been awarded under an existing PLA at the time of the order.
+President George W. Bush issued an amendment in April 2001 (Executive Order 13208), allowing certain projects to be exempted from this order, if a project-related contract had already been awarded with a PLA requirement or prohibition at the time of the order.

 In August 2001, U.S. District Court ruled Executive Order 13202 invalid in a case examining the use of a PLA by Maryland for the Woodrow Wilson Bridge replacement project.
 The court ruled that the order was invalid as it conflicted with the National Labor Relations Act.
 The judge issued a permanent injunction to block enforcement of the order on November 7, 2001.
 In July 2002, the U.S. Court of Appeals for the District of Columbia overturned the District Court's decision and ordered the removal of the injunction.
 Following this decision, the Department of Defense, NASA and the General Services Administration formally recognized the order in the Federal Register and implemented it in their construction bidding processes.

 Although the Court of Appeals decision in 2002 upheld the executive order prohibiting federal projects from using PLAs, individual states and counties were permitted to use PLAs for some public works where funding was from state and local revenue.
 These PLAs received opposition by organizations such as the Associated Builders and Contractors, and the Black Contractors Group.
 A notable example of pro-PLA legislation was passed in New Jersey, which enacted a law in 2002 allowing use of PLAs for some government funded projects.